rapkin/snake/README.md

 ======
 ###[Demo](https://snake-on-coffee.herokuapp.com/)

-HTML5/JavaScript game writed on CoffeeScript.
+HTML5/JavaScript game written on CoffeeScript.
 There is levels-editor in addition to the game.

 ###Build with Gulp